203-Systems/Matrix-Wiki/docs/Resources/MystrixHardwareDesigns.md

 ## License

-The designs are licensed under the CERN Open Hardware Licence v2 - Permissive.
+The designs are licensed under the CERN Open Hardware License v2 - Permissive.
 See the LICENSE file for details.

 The designs are provided as-is, and 203 Systems is not responsible for any damage or injury that may be caused by the use of these designs.